dotnet/docs-maui/docs/platform-integration/configure-multi-targeting.md

 This XML configures the build system to remove platform-based filename and folder patterns under specific conditions:

 - Don't compile C# code whose filename ends with _.Android.cs_, or that's located in the _Android_ folder or sub-folder of the _Android_ folder, if you aren't building for Android.
+- Don't compile C# code whose filename ends with _.MaciOS.cs_, or that's located in the _MaciOS_ folder or sub-folder of the _MaciOS_ folder, if you aren't building for iOS and Mac Catalyst.
-- Don't compile C# code whose filename ends with _.iOS.cs_, or that's located in the _iOS_ folder or sub-folder of the _iOS_ folder, if you aren't building for iOS or MacCatalyst.
+- Don't compile C# code whose filename ends with _.iOS.cs_, or that's located in the _iOS_ folder or sub-folder of the _iOS_ folder, if you aren't building for iOS.
+- Don't compile C# code whose filename ends with _.MacCatalyst.cs_, or that's located in the _MacCatalyst_ folder or sub-folder of the _MacCatalyst_ folder, if you aren't building for Mac Catalyst.
 - Don't compile C# code whose filename ends with _.Windows.cs_, or that's located in the _Windows_ folder or sub-folder of the _Windows_ folder, if you aren't building for Windows.